El Chalten vs Torres del Paine

-El Chalten - a fast-growing tourist village - has not suprisingly the best choice of accommodation, including a host of town-center hostels as well as plenty of Estancias.
+El Chalten - a fast-growing tourist village - has the best choice of accommodation, including a host of town-center hostels as well as plenty of Estancias.
 Estancia La Quinta is a highly regarded out-of-town ranch with an interesting history and an excellent restaurant, while Los Cerros, is a luxury hotel up on the hill behind El Chalten with great views of the Fitzroy Massif.

 Views are no match for hotels in Torres del Paine though.
 Hotel Explora (Hotel Salto Chico), has perhaps the best view on earth.
 On one side the jagged Paine Massif rises from Pehoe Lake's blue shores and on the other the Salto Chico Waterfall roars away.

 Other spectacular views are on offer at Hosteria Pehoe and Hosteria Grey, while out-of-park Estancias, such as Tercera Barranca and El Pionero offer old-fashioned comfort.

 Treks in Torres del Paine tend to be more challenging than those in El Chalten and the Fitzroy Sector.
 Although the weather can be challenging in both regions, which as the crow flies, are only about 100 miles apart.
 Even the Paine W has some steep climbs, notably to The Towers and to the French Valley.